 After we’d all “ascended the peak,” Jonas took us on a brief walk to help us get our snow-legs.
 “This is good snow,” he said.
 “I just finished my mandatory year-long stint in the Norwegian Army (service for men is mandatory, women’s service is voluntary), and sometimes they made us run in six feet of powder.
 It’s kind of ridiculous, because snowshoes don’t work in powder,” he said.
 “So what did you do?,” I asked.
 “We just floundered and flopped around until we exhausted ourselves, then the army was happy,” he joked.

 Next, Jonas organized a race.
 We all lined up and prepared for the cue.
-“If you run beyond the treeline and onto the frozen lake, you’ll be in Sweden,” he informed us.
-Right, like we’re that good.
-We all charged ahead, but within about four steps, my feet broke through the crust and I ended up hip-deep in snow.
+“If you run beyond the treeline and onto the frozen lake, you’ll be in Russia,” he joked.
+We all charged ahead as if that sounded like the ideal destination, but within about four steps, my feet broke through the crust and I ended up hip-deep in snow.
 Everyone else fared similarly, thrashing and laughing as they dug their way back to the top of the layer and struggled to get their feet under them again.

 As we headed back towards camp, the lights suddenly made an encore performance.
 We’d thought we’d seen great stuff before, but this second act was stupendous.
 I’d been a little disappointed earlier that the lights didn’t “dance” like I’d imagined.
 Now, they shimmered and slithered across the sky, looking like rain descending from a storm cloud.
 It’s the oddest motion, almost like watching the fins of an electric eel.
 I could actually witness the waveform ripple from tip to tail — and I could even track the descent of individual little particles as they pinballed their way down through the sky.

-Then the Lights began warping and writhing right over our heads, whipping themselves into the famous “corona” formation that few people get to see so clearly.
+Then the Lights began warping and writhing right over our heads, whipping themselves into the famous “corona” formation that few people ever get to see so clearly (view photos below).
 Everyone starting screaming and practically crying, myself included.
-(I called my mom and left her what was probably an incoherent message describing the Aurora’s incredible antics.)
+I called my mom and left her what was probably an incoherent message describing the Aurora’s incredible antics.
 Words just don’t do it justice, and neither do photos.
 I tried to video tape it, but Marcus explained that it would simply appear as a blur of white light on film.
 (He was right.)
 Most “videos” of the Aurora are actually time-lapsed photos stitched together via fades from one image to the next, almost like a slideshow.

-Not being able to capture the Lights fully made me really live in the moment and burn the memory into my brain.
+Not being able to capture the Lights on film to my satisfaction made me live in the moment and burned the memory into my brain.
 It was truly one of the most profound natural encounters I’ve ever been fortunate enough to experience.
 I only wish I had more ways to share it with friends and family, so that you all could live the magic, too.
 Just a reminder—if anyone wants to come for a visit, I’ll gladly take you on a trip to Tromsø.
-Just gear yourself up for the cold, because the lights are best visible between November and March.
+Just gear yourself up for the cold, because the lights are best visible in winter between November and March.